EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

   getTemperature
 ```

-This is not an error that we want to show the user.
+This is not a failure that we want to show the user.
-Instead, we want to handle all of our internal errors, and make sure that they result in a user-friendly error message.
+Instead, we want to handle all of our internal failure, and make sure that they result in a user-friendly failure message.

 {{ TODO: mdoc seems to have a bug and is not outputting the compiler warning }}